istresearch/scrapy-cluster/docs/topics/crawler/extension.rst

 General
 -------

-In general, Scrapy Cluster does not hinder user of Scrapy Middlewares, Item Pipelines, or Spiders.
+In general, Scrapy Cluster embraces the extension and flexibility of Scrapy, while providing new hooks and frameworks in order to do highly distributed crawling and orchestration.
 You can see some instances of this within the Scrapy project, as Scrapy Cluster by default needs to use some middlewares and item pipelines to fit things together.

 The most heavily customized components of the Scrapy Cluster project involve a distributed scheduler and base spider class.
 These two classes work together to allow for distributed crawling, but otherwise do not interfere with normal Scrapy processes.

 Additional Info
 ^^^^^^^^^^^^^^^

-There is a Scrapy Cluster logger available throughout the project, and there should be plently of examples on how to create a logger at any one part of your Scrapy Project.
+There is a Scrapy Cluster logger available throughout the project, and there should be plenty of examples on how to create a logger at any one part of your Scrapy Project.
 You should see examples for how to create a logger in the ``pipelines.py`` file and the ``log_retry_middleware.py`` file.

 .. note:: Spiders that use the base ``RedisSpider`` class already have a Scrapy Cluster logger, located at ``self._logger``.